 California Proposition 65 regulates more than 800 substances in most consumer goods.
-While CA Prop 65 only applies in California, you must ensure compliance if you are either based on, or selling to consumer in, the state.
+While CA Prop 65 only applies in California, you must ensure compliance if you are either based on or selling to consumers in, the state.

 The LVD applies to electronics, and components, with an input, or output, ranging between 50 to 1000 volts AC, and 75 to 1500 volts DC.

 The EMC Directive is applicable to fixed electronic appliances.
-The purpose is to ensure that electrical equipment don’t interfere with other electronics, and signals, in its proximity.
+The purpose is to ensure that electrical equipment doesn’t interfere with other electronics, and signals, in its proximity.

-The R&TTE directive is applicable to radio and telecommunication equipment.
+The RED (Radio Equipment Directive) is applicable to radio and telecommunication equipment.
 The scope of regulations includes both final products and individual components.
 Therefore, products with radio, WiFi and Bluetooth transmitters and receivers are required to comply.

 REACH regulates substances, including lead and cadmium, in all products sold in the EU.